Journalism (JOUR)

 JOUR 280 1-3 Credits/Units

-The course focuses on selected topics in Journalism.
-Topics vary, and course theme and content change to reflect new topics.
-Because the course varies in content, it is repeatable for credit for different topics.
-Individual topics are listed in the term class schedule.
+Selected topics in Journalism.
+Topics vary and course theme and content change to reflect new topics.
+Because the course varies in content, it is repeatable for credit.
+Individual topics are listed in the term class schedules.
 [GE]

 Special Projects